shoui520/shoui520.github.io/docs/vn-setup.md

 ```bash
 sudo mount -o loop file.ISO /media/cdrom0
 ```
-If all went well, you will be able to see the contents of the image by doing `ls /media/cdrom0` or `ls /dev/sr0`:
+If all went well, you will be able to see the contents of the image by doing `ls /media/cdrom0` or whatever your mount point is:

 ![Image](img/vnlinux4.jpg)